Darkdragon853/DBP2020/FactSheet.md

 - How the fuck get i out of the postgres role? i don'r remind specifiy it, neither the password lul.

+JDBC Driver:
+(1) Download the "....jar" File from the Postgres Site or Locate It in your Postgres folder.
+(2) Start a new Project with an IDE of your Choice
+(3) Configue the Project in its settings: Add the .jar als Library Ressource (4) Profit.
+XD

+Now you can use "import java.sql.*" to get Access to Database-Related Functions Here`s how you Initialize the Connection: